thcorre/sgnog12-workshop/15-startup/README.md

 # Startup configuration

-This exercise demonstrates how to provide startup configuration to the lab nodes by means of the [`startup-config`](https://containerlab.dev/manual/nodes/#startup-config) node parameter in the topology file.
+This exercise demonstrates how to provide startup configuration to the lab nodes by means of the [`startup-config`](https://containerlab.dev/manual/nodes/#startup-config) field in the topology file.

 Startup configuration is a way to provide initial configuration to the lab nodes when they boot up.
 This is useful when you want to automate the configuration of the nodes and avoid manual intervention.
 It also brings your lab to a desired state when you need to test a specific scenario.